niteshnidarshan/amb82/README.md

   https://github.com/ambiot/ambpro2_arduino/raw/main/Arduino_package/package_realtek.com_amebapro2_index.json

+  **Error scenario during library update**

+  If you get time out error during this json library update, it may because of below issue:

+  Sometime internet service provider configures your wifi with thier default DNS address which restricts some of the sites.
+Due to this Arduino IDE tries to update this library but it is blocked.
+To resolve this issue do the below steps:

+  step3.1: Go to Wifi prefrence and click on 'i' or details/ configuration of wifi.

+  step3.2: update DNS address IPv4 with 1.1.1.1 and save then restart laptop.

+  It will resolve the timeout error and the json library will be updated.

 step4: press ok then go to board manager and search for ameba/ amb If it is not showing any boards in the list then follow below steps